locosd123/codex/README.md

 Each Telegram user is asked for their `OPENAI_API_KEY` the first time they interact with the bot.
 Keys are stored in `OPENAI_API_KEY.lock` per user.
+You can change the key later via the "Заменить OPENAI_API_KEY" option in the bot's settings.